-It’s important to know what to look for in captioning tools to ensure they offer the necessary security to protect sensitive information, as well as reach the level of accuracy needed to offer equity to individuals who rely on captions to participate.
+School leaders can do their due diligence by understanding what to look for in captioning tools.
+They need to ensure they offer the necessary security to protect sensitive information, as well as reach the level of accuracy needed to offer equity to individuals who rely on captions to participate.

 ASR is Not Enough: Concerns Over Captioning, Accuracy and Accessibility

 Universities, businesses and others must meet high accuracy standards when it comes to their captioned content.
 The National Deaf Center (NDC) specifically points out that ASR is not (yet) accurate enough to provide adequate captions.
 The NDC states that offering flawed automated closed captioning fails to create an equitable experience for the Deaf and hard of hearing communities.